anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
 So in simple terms, we can see that if we know how to select <mark>the correct sets of environments</mark>, we can learn so interesting behaviors concerning the virus.
-This is what it all is about convolution operations or at least for this introduction about it.
+This is what it is all about when thinking of convolution operations or at least for this introduction about it.
 We don't want to directly and manually extract those features like it could be done by a chemist, rather, we want to make it automatic but at the same time, we want to know the most important environments that trigger certain behaviors because not all environments will give us good information in the same way not all the kernels or filters will extract important features.
 </p>

 <br/><br/>